 Federal student aid is financial help for eligible students to pay for educational expenses at an eligible postsecondary school.
-Federal grants do not have to be paid back to the U.S. Department of Education as long as the student does not withdraw from college.
+Federal grants do not have to be paid back to the U.S. Department of Education as long as do not not withdraw from college.
 GCC participates in the following two Federal grant programs..

 Federal Pell Grant

 The Federal Pell Grant is the largest of the federal grant programs.
-It assists students in paying for their college education and is generally awarded only to undergraduate students – those who haven’t earned a bachelor’s or graduate degree.
+It assists you in paying for your college education and is generally awarded only to undergraduate students - those who haven't earned a bachelor's or graduate degree.
 Pell Grants are the foundation of federal student financial aid, to which aid from other federal and nonfederal sources might be added.
 Amounts can change yearly.
-The awards for the 2014-2015 academic year range from $587 to $5,730 and are based on the need analysis of the Free Application for Federal Student Aid (FAFSA).
+The awards for the 2015-2016 academic year range from $588 to $5,775 and are based on the need analysis of the Free Application for Federal Student Aid (FAFSA).
 Students are eligible to receive the Pell Grant for a total of six years as full-time students.
 This time frame is prorated based on the student's enrollment status.

 Federal Supplemental Educational Opportunity Grant (FSEOG)